-- designing a strategy which aims to achieve a 50% emissions reduction by 2030 and applying exclusions to issuers from carbon intensive industries for all future purchases (such as coal). - Actively engaging with managers: The Trustee regularly meets with its managers to ensure climate-related risks are integrated and managed within the investment process, as well as to assess and challenge them on their Environmental, Social, and Governance ("ESG") activities.
-In 2022, the Trustee met with each of its managers in annually scheduled manager meetings.
+- Making changes within mandates: the Trustee identified areas for improvement within the existing investment strategy.
+In May 2023, the JIC approved fully disinvesting from the Bridgewater Optimal Portfolio Fund to improve the liquidity profile of the portfolio.
+These holdings were subsequently transferred to a more climate-focused DRP strategy called the Man Progressive Diversified Risk Premia fund ('PDRP') in November 2023. - Actively engaging with managers: The Trustee regularly meets with its managers to ensure climate-related risks are integrated and managed within the investment process, as well as to assess and challenge them on their Environmental, Social, and Governance ("ESG") activities.
+In 2023, the Trustee met with each of its managers in annually scheduled manager meetings.
 Managers were challenged on key positions in the portfolio that face the most risk with respect to climate change.
 In addition, the Trustee's investment advisor conducts annual ESG reviews on each of its managers, challenging them where required on the level of climate integration in their mandates.
-The LGIM and Insight Buy & Maintain climate enhancements implemented in 2022 were a result of these discussions.
 Finally, the Trustee integrates the monitoring of climate risk metrics into its risk management framework and will expect any new mandates to appropriately integrate and consider climate risk as part of their investment process.